eunomia-bpf/open-gpu-kernel-modules/docs/analysis/SOURCE_CODE_ANALYSIS.md

 **Physical Memory Allocator** (`uvm_pmm_gpu.c` - 37,758 lines)

 The Physical Memory Allocator (PMA) implements a chunk-based allocation strategy operating on root chunks sized at either 2MB or 512MB, depending on GPU generation and memory configuration.
 This allocator maintains strict separation between user-accessible and kernel-reserved memory regions, preventing user code from corrupting driver data structures.
-When GPU memory becomes oversubscribed—a common scenario in virtualized environments or when running multiple workloads—the eviction subsystem selectively migrates less-frequently-used pages back to system memory, maintaining the illusion of abundant GPU memory.
+When GPU memory becomes oversubscribed (a common scenario in virtualized environments or when running multiple workloads), the eviction subsystem selectively migrates less-frequently-used pages back to system memory, maintaining the illusion of abundant GPU memory.
 A critical component is the reverse map tracking system, which maintains bidirectional mappings between GPU physical addresses and CPU virtual addresses, enabling efficient page migration and coherency operations.

 **Access Counters** (Volta+) - Hardware-Assisted Migration Intelligence